jam1015/vim-slime-ext-neovim/README.md

 # vim-slime-ext-neovim

 A plugin to send code from a neovim Neovim buffer to a running Neovim terminal, enhancing your development workflow.
-This plugin uses Neovim's built-in terminal and extends [vim-slime-ext-plugins](https://github.com/jpalardy/vim-slime-ext-plugins/).
+This plugin uses Neovim's built-in terminal and extends [vim-slime-ext-plugins](https://github.com/jpalardy/vim-slime-ext-plugins/); which must be installed for this plugin to work.
+For help with that plugin once it is installed see `h:slime.txt`.

 ## What This Is